 Physical Education: Focused on gross motor development and creative games that build fundamental athletic skills.

 Homework: Begins in January of 2nd-grade year in order to practice academic skills and prepare students for upper elementary grades.

 The Positive Impact of a Multi-Age Classroom Children’s three-year experience in a multi-aged classroom allows the teachers to know their students well and for each student to experience being the youngest, middle and oldest, or leader, in the classroom.
 Students encounter diversity - of ages, cultures, and learning styles - learning to understand similarities and differences and to collaborate successfully.

-Joanna Hambidge leads the lower elementary division at Stanley.
-Joanna is the founder of the Stanley Teacher Prep Program which started as the first alternative licensure program in the state of Colorado.
+Simone Brackett leads the lower elementary division at Stanley.
+Simone is an alumna of Stanley, as well as a graduate of the Stanley Teacher Prep Program.
 She is passionate about education and meeting the needs of a diverse set of learners.

 Stanley & Innovation